German wise man sees real disaster if ECB doesn't act

 "It (the ECB) does not need the approval of any government."

-Germany is opposed to the ECB stepping in to aggressively stanch the crisis because of its own history of fiscal abuse of the central bank that fueled hyperinflation in the 1920s and funded the Nazis' massive rearmament in the run up to World War Two.
+Germany is opposed to the ECB stepping in to aggressively staunch the crisis because of its own history of fiscal abuse of the central bank that fuelled hyperinflation in the 1920s and funded the Nazis' massive rearmament in the run up to World War Two.

 But Bofinger said there was a risk of deflation from the ECB's lack of action and said Germans were irrationally fearful of it stepping in.